- What are Dry Eye Symptoms?

 Dry eye is an abnormality on the layer of the eye (ocular surface), which prevents the delicate eye tissues and facilitates vision.
 These defects affect your ability to perceive things properly.

 Dry eye does not necessarily mean that your eyes are literally dry.
-However, when you have Dry Eye Syndrome, it means that your eyes have a problem with the tear film.
+However, when you have Dry Eye Syndrome or Dry Eye Disease, it means that your eyes have a problem with the tear film.

-People with dry eyes may have trouble producing enough tears, but there can be many other reasons for dry eyes.
+People with dry eyes may have trouble producing enough tears, but there can be many other causes for the condition as well.

 Some of the factors that cause dry eyes include: